Noziop/holbertonschool-shell/basics/README.md

-# This is a documentation of the scripts and their purpose
+# Basics

+1st projects due on 2nd week @holbertonschool. series of script to deal with basics shell commands.

-#BUILDING_SCRIPTS (WORK IN PROGRESS!)
+# BUILDING_SCRIPTS (WORK IN PROGRESS!)

 building_script ---> This script prompt the user for filename, then ask the command to put in the scripts as  asked in the 1st project of 2nd week in holberton school and automatically add a line to README.md to document the scripts, then add/commit/push to git, and finally execute the script